davy254/davy254/README.md

 # Welcome to David's GitHub!

 👋 Hello there!
-I'm avid, a passionate Web Developer enthusiast with a love for solving problems through innovative and efficient solutions.
+I'm David, a passionate Web Developer enthusiast with a love for solving problems through innovative and efficient solutions.
 Explore my GitHub to discover a diverse range of projects that reflect my skills and interests.

 ## About Me